Destination Risk Register

 The overall score indicates that there are substantial risks of potential human rights violations in this country.
 This may also include the tourism sector.
 Relevant risks for the tourism sector are, e.g.:

-• Lack of investigation of and accountability for violence against women
+• Lack of investigation of and accountability for gender-based violence

 • Threats of violence against members of racial and indigenous groups, LGBTQI+ persons